-I used to class myself as a plant killer, and I think in the past that I wasn’t so good with indoor plants as I didn’t realise that each plant type has different needs.
+I used to class myself as a plant killer, and I think in the past I wasn’t so good with indoor plants as I didn’t realise that each plant type has different needs.
 It’s not like I didn’t love plants, I really did and most certainly still do (a bit too much some might say!), it’s just that I didn’t educate myself on how to be kind to them and nurture them in the way that they need to be nurtured.

-So, the turning point for me was a couple of years ago when I joined Instagram and discovered some fabulous plant and interiors accounts – this revived my plant passion, and has taught me how to bring the best out in my little and every growing plant family.
+So, the turning point for me was a couple of years ago when I joined Instagram and discovered some fabulous plant and interiors accounts – this revived my plant passion, and has taught me how to bring the best out in my little and ever growing plant family.

 Pothos – The Perfect Starter Plant For Beginners